Snowflake Analytics Enablement Service Offerings

 Automating Tableau Extracts or Alteryx Workflows with Snowflake

 Pitt's Snowflake data warehouse provides secure access to university data.
-In order for developers, SQL power users, and system integrations to extract data from the warehouse, they will need to create an Automation Account.
+In order for developers, SQL power users, and system integrations to extract data from the warehouse, they will need to create a programmatic access token (or automation token) .

-Automation Accounts replace functionality previously offered through UDA4 accounts.
-UDA4 users should plan to move their workloads to Automation Accounts by July 2025.
+Automation tokens replace functionality previously offered through UDA4 accounts.
+UDA4 users should plan to move their workloads from Oracle to Snowflake using automation tokens.
 Contact the Help Desk to request a consultation on migration.

 Analytics Database Hosting in Snowflake